Letters from The Thing #35, May 1986

 San Francisco, CA

-is the second-to-last issue of Ben's own magazine, we're determined to
+this is the second-to-last issue of Ben's own magazine, we're

-see that the Thing's last fling is as spicy as possible.
-If you thought the debut of
+determined to see that the Thing's last fling is as spicy as possible.
+If you thought the debut

-the new Ms. Marvel was hot, wait till you see what we do next issue for
+of the new Ms. Marvel was hot, wait till you see what we do next

 Dear Mark and Howard,